OUR HISTORY

 Dr. George Christie, Laura Nash, Dr. Stewart Howe, Jeanne Howe, Fay Powell, Joan Dilley, Marjorie C. Christie (standing on right).

-The Fremont Center for the Arts, located at 505 Macon Avenue in Canon City, has been continuously operating since 1947.
-FCA has done wonderful things in the field of fine arts and related activities since its creation 76 years ago.
+The Fremont Center for the Arts, located at 523 Main Street in Canon City, has been continuously operating since 1947.
+FCA has done wonderful things in the field of fine arts and related activities since its creation.

 At the beginning, a relatively small group of local citizens organized the first Blossom Festival Art Exhibit in 1948 when Colorado artists were invited to show their works at the time of a local festival known as the Blossom Festival.
 The Canon City Blossom Festival had been started originally by the Junior Chamber of Commerce before World War II to bring people to Canon City to view the apple blossoms with the hope that they would spend their money with local businesses.
 This art exhibit has been held annually since I948.